 We made it back with 10 minutes to spare before class started at 7:30.
 Just enough time to have our hands wrapped for us since we had no idea what we were doing and to do a little skipping.

-At 7:40 they blew the whistle and we made our way to the sign in and begin our 10 minutes of stretching.
+At 7:40 they blew the whistle signaling the beginning of class, and we made our way to the sign-in and to begin our 10 minutes of stretching.

 The groups are divided into beginners and the rest of the gang that have experience.

 We joined our instructor Jang, in the beginner’s group where he taught us punches, jabs, uppercuts, elbows, knee kicks, and sidekicks.

 The drill went on for an hour as he corrected our technique and checked to make sure that we knew what we were doing.